“I think Marketing Automation implementation begins with the CEO of a company” ~ Ankit Prakash, co-founder at Aritic.

 It is vital for the main decision-makers to know the potential an automation tool has and how that can be correctly implemented in the business.
 Unless the CEO is fully educated, it will always be a challenge for the teams working under his/her guidance.
 For proper marketing automation implementation, it all begins with the CEO.
 Then the marketers come into the loop.

 It is good to start small.
 Marketing automation encompasses a suite of tools.
-Like at Aritic, we have Aritic PinPoint, Aritic Sales CRM, and Aritic Desk.
+Like at Aritic, we have Aritic PinPoint, Aritic Sales, and Aritic Desk.
 If a business starts implementing each tool one at a time, it becomes easy to build the workflow.

 Role of a CEO in Implementing a Marketing Automation Tool

 You must be familiar with this old adage of marketing – “I know half of my marketing programs are working, I’m just not sure which half.”